LeechCSE/Data-Structure-and-Algorithm/PS/Simulation/README.md

 With the processed maps, it finds users who got >=`k` reports and sends the reporting receipts.
 It runs at <img src="https://latex.codecogs.com/svg.image?\inline&space;O((N&space;&plus;&space;M)logM)" title="\inline O((N + M)logM)" /> at the worst case where N is the number of reports, and M is the number of users.

+## BOJ#3190 뱀
+#### Overview
+Given an N-by-N matrix filled with `k` apples, a snake wanders around as the following rules:
+* Place its head into the next grid
+* If there is an apple in the next grid, the snake eats the apple and don't move its tail
+* Otherwise, its tail follows

+Initial position of snake is (0, 0), and direction is to the right.
+In addition, `l` numbers of move instructions are given. `(int X, char C)` where `X` is the time when this instruction is conduncted, and `C` is the direction of head turning(either `L`: to the left 90 degrees or `D`: to the right 90 degrees).
+The game is over if the snake goes out of the map or hits itself.
+It simulates snake's moving and computes the time when the game is over.

+#### Trials & Solution
+First, the snake is implemented with `head` and `tail` of which data structure is `Position`. `Position` consists of two integers that indicates x and y coordinates.
+Given the rule of moving, `head` moves first.
+Then, it checks if the game is over.
+If it's not over yet, it checks if there is an apple in the grid where head is currently located.
+In the case of existence of apple, it is so trivial that it simply removes the apple.
+On the other hand, if there is no apple, the tail must follow up.
+In order to obtain the follow-up grid of tail, `queue` is used. `queue` acts as a buffer that remembers the trace of head.